DevPoodle/compute-shader-plus/README.md

 - A new LinkedArrayUniform class.
 Because arrays are passed by reference, it should be possible to have a class that automatically reads from and updates a given array without the user having to call functions like get_data() or update().
 - A more optimized use of uniform sets.
 From examples I've seen, I know there are times where uniforms and uniform sets can be reused, but I haven't done enough testing to know exactly when, or how I'd want to implement that in this plugin.
 - Proper descriptions and warnings.
 Most functions and classes would benefit from having descriptions.
-As I've been testing this plugin, I've also found a few edge cases where it doesn't work properly, not because the plugin itself is broken, but because of limitations of Vulkan/Godot.
-For example, the format RGBA8 doesn't work as the format of images passed to compute shaders, and it would be helpful to clarify that somewhere.
+As I've been testing this plugin, I've also found a few edge cases that don't seem to have an obvious fix.
+For example, the format RGBA8 doesn't work as the format of images passed to compute shaders, and I need a good place to clarify stuff like that.

 ## Other Resources